 Acquire insight and inspiration from successful working designers.

-Bonnie Siegler—the founder of respected design firms No. 17 and Eight and a Half—provides answers to designer's common questions about how to land a job.
-Learn how to write a resume that makes sense, how to present yourself and your work at a job interview, and more.
+Bonnie Siegler provides answers to designer's common questions about how to land a job.
+Learn how to write a winning resume, how to present yourself and your work, and more.

 45m 39s • COURSE